gentoomaniac/puppet/modules/telegraf/README.md

   # AIO or PE puppetserver
   /opt/puppet/bin/puppetserver gem install toml-rb
 ```

+The toml-rb gem got replaced with `stdlib::to_toml`.
+This requires puppetlabs/stdlib 9.

 In addition, for Windows, the following dependencies must be met: